CODE OF ETHICS

-The Design for Life Code of Ethics is for facilitators of the Design for Life programme.
+This Code of Ethics is for facilitators of the Design for… programmes.
 The Code describes the core values, ethical principles and ethical standards of behaviour.
 Facilitators hold themselves accountable to this Code of Ethics, and Clients are welcome to raise specific parts of the Code with their Facilitator if the Facilitator is not meeting the standard in the Code.

 1. INTRODUCTION